codio/site/source/docs/dashboard/index.html.md

 In the **Learn** area:

-- My Units - where any units previously started can be accessed.
-- [Classes](/docs/dashboard/classes/) - where new classes can be created and also access the teacher dashboard to work with all the classes currently a member of
+- [My Classroom](/docs/dashboard/classes/) - where new classes can be created and also access the teacher dashboard to work with all the classes currently a member of
 - [Courses](/docs/tuts/publish/overview) - where other courses can be browsed

-A Student will though see see instead:

-- [My Classroom](/docs/student/classes/) - where students can access any classes/courses/modules and units that they have been assigned to
-- [Courses](/docs/tuts/publish/overview) - where students can browser other courses that they may not have been assigned to by their teacher

 In the **Build** area